 top of page

 I acknowledge all First Peoples of this land and their enduring connection to Country.
-Their's is a connection that goes deeper and further back in time than any connection to the Australian landscape I can personally experience or reference in my research and art.
+Theirs is a relationship that stretches deeper and further back in time than any connection to the Australian landscape I can personally experience or reference in my research and art.

-The dance practices, still images and footage mentioned and presented through Inhabitance were developed and collected along the coast of the Gadabanud land of the Gunditjmara people, the mountains of the Gunaikurnai people and the land of the Wurundjeri people of the Kulin nation.
+The dance practices, still images, and footage presented throughout Inhabitance were developed along the coast of Gadabanud Country of the Gunditjmara people, the mountains of the Gunaikurnai people, the lands of the Wurundjeri Woi-wurrung people of the Kulin Nation.

 Inhabitance